precice/precice.github.io/pages/community/precice-workshop-organizing.md

 After collecting all contributions in a list, add comments for each:

 - Does the contribution clearly fit the workshop?
-- What is the novelty?
+- What is the novelty from a preCICE perspective?
 - Is it best suited for a talk or a poster?
 - Further comments